**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 5. Meal Replacement Shake Powder – Obviously you don’t want them living off of this but I always found it helpful to have a tub laying around for those times I was running late.

 7. Candle (if they are allowed) or another yummy smelling thing.
+If there’s a common scent you used regularly at home you could send them that same one.

 10. Favorite movie – in the age of streaming this may seem odd but some of my all time favorites aren’t available on Netflix or Amazon.